 You may amend your information in the application system.
 However, you will not be able to do so after a certain point in the application stage.
 If you wish to make amendments, please email us (asds@cuhk.edu.hk) and provide the following information:

-Yes, two confidential recommendation letters are compulsory.
+Yes, it is compulsory to submit two confidential recommendation letters after you have settled the application fee.
 However, we do not have specific requirements for the referees.
 They can be academic or non-academic such as supervisors and colleagues at the workplace.

 You should submit the information of your referees including their email addresses in the application system.
 The system will send an invitation email to your referees at 5:00 am HKT the following day.
 Your referees may use the link and login information in the emails to complete and submit the recommendation letter.
 You may check the submission status in the application system, but you will not be able to access the confidential recommendation letter.